 The Wet’suwet’en have been fighting this pipeline and two others in this proposed “energy corridor” for more than a decade.

-As you may know, in early 2019 the RCMP brutally attacked Wet’suwet’en land defence efforts after BC courts issued a similar injunction.
+As you may know, in early 2019 the RCMP brutally attacked Wet’suwet’en land defenders after BC courts issued a similar injunction.
 Land defenders and allies were removed from the territory – many by extreme force.
 We recently learned that RCMP officers were authorized to use “lethal overwatch” on pipeline opponents.

+It is obvious that the Canadian and British Columbian governments are putting the interests of a corporation over the rights of the Wet’suwet’en Nation.
 This is an indefensible display of corporate interests being stewarded by the Government of BC at the cost of the safety and sovereignty of Wet’suwet’en peoples and lands.
 The federal government, responsible for nation-to-nation relationships and upholding Indigenous rights as per Canada’s Constitution, is complicit in this ongoing violence.

 Send an email to your MP demanding that the federal government step up to stop this violation of Indigenous rights and sovereignty.